Alkathos/Team-Profile-Generator/README.md

 ## Questions
 If you want to collaborate with me in future projects or want to better this repo.
 You can contact me via email f.zaldivar@live.com.
-You can see my other works at GitHub.
-My username is Alkathos!
+You can see my other works in my repo.